What is the autonomic nervous system?

 Are there medications I should avoid before testing?

-Are there other special preparations?
+Are there any special preparations?

-- Avoid vigorous exercise for 24 hours.
+- Avoid vigorous exercise for 24 hours prior.

 - Wear soft, non-restrictive clothing.
 Avoid clothing that may restrict blood flow, including stockings and corsets.
 Remove elastic stockings.